 Ongoing need of the course must be demonstrated by

-- Statistical data provided by the Dean of Studies showing for the period since the last accreditation
+- Statistical data provided by the Dean of Studies for the period since the last accreditation:

 - intake by year